splorp/npds-tracker-server/readme.txt

 0.1.32 [02 May 2003]

-	[VR] Makes sure that the hostname isn't empty on a REGUP command [VR] Changed kRTFMStr to reflect new NPDS website address
+	[VR] Makes sure that the hostname isn’t empty on a REGUP command [VR] Changed kRTFMStr to reflect new NPDS website address

 0.1.31 [30 July 2002]